43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 You first need to connect the ring main cable from the consumer unit to the ring main, and then take it to the socket and return it to the ring main connecting it finally to the electrical mains.
 In other words, the ring main acts as the manager between all the wiring of the house and the consumer unit.

 It typically has 2.5mm of wires coming and going through it.
 Moreover, in a ring main, one should make sure that the earth wires, neutral connections, and live wires are connected appropriately while going in and out of the ring main.
-However, if you are manually wiring a socket, ensure to use a ring main diagram for reference, so that you could be well-equipped and well-educated about the electrical settings.
+However, if you are manually wiring a socket, ensure to use a ring main diagram for reference, so that you can be well-equipped and well-educated about the electrical settings.

 A ring main is also used to lower the load on electrical wires.
 If a long wire connects from the consumer unit to the socket, it can increase the load on the wire, leading to disastrous results.
 Thus, the ring main helps to reduce the load on the wires by distributing it evenly.